octobox/octobox/README.md

 ### Installation

 You can also host Octobox yourself!
-See the [INSTALLATION_AND_CONFIGURATION](https://github.com/octobox/octobox/blob/master/INSTALLATION_AND_CONFIGURATION.md) guide for installation instructions and details regarding deployment to Heroku, Docker, and more.
+See [INSTALLATION](https://github.com/octobox/octobox/blob/master/INSTALLATION.md) for installation instructions and details regarding deployment to Heroku, Docker, and more.

 Prefer PHP?
 We got you covered!
 There is a *(work-in-progress)* PHP version called [LaraGit](https://github.com/m1guelpf/laragit).